gabcg/notes/MSI Notes/MSI.md

 * Bond rotation: picoseconds ($10^{-12}$ s).
 * Ion crossing: nanoseconds ($10^{-19}$ s).

 Depending on the size of the system or the computing power, different timescales can be achieved.
-For example, small systems can be simulated on a milisecond ($10^{-3}$ s) scale, but bigger systems would need a bigger scale for this.
+For example, small systems can be simulated on a milisecond ($10^{-3}$ s) scale, but bigger systems would need a smaller one for this.
 To arrive to the scale of seconds, we can wait for technological advances or use advanced algorithms.

 #### 1.2 Protein Motion

 In proteins, bond vibration happens in picoseconds to nanoseconds, while an helix movement can happen in miliseconds to seconds.

-We can consider a protein conformation as a snapshot in a single point of time, but proteins are dynamic and change from one conformation to other.
+We can consider a protein conformation as a snapshot in a single point of time, but proteins are dynamic and change from one conformation to another.
 Some of those cluster in zones of similar conformations, called **conformational states**.
 Typically, we can consider three: active, inactive and intermediate.

 <img src="msi-notes.assets/C1-1_conformational-states.png" alt=""
 	title="" width="300"/>